-Nepal Peak Climbing is one of the adventurous activities in the world and there is no other country than Nepal which offers numerous, peaks for climbing seekers.
+Nepal Peak Climbing is one of the adventurous activities in the world, and there is no other country than Nepal, which offers numerous peaks for climbing seekers.
 Nepal Peak Climbing became famous following the successful ascent of Mt.
 Everest by Tensing Norgay Sherpa and Sir Edmund Hilary on May 29, 1953.

 The Mountains of Nepal have stood as irresistible landmarks for the world’s adventurers.
-Since Nepal opened its doors to visitors in the 1950 s, Nepal Himalayas has been the focus of outstanding achievements in the world of mountain peaks climbing expeditions with its identified 1310 peaks above 6000 meter.
+Since Nepal opened its doors to visitors in the 1950 s, Nepal Himalayas has been the focus of outstanding achievements in the world of mountain peaks climbing expeditions with its identified 1310 peaks above 6000 meters.
 Nepal is a premier mountaineering and climbing destination for thousands of climbers and mountaineers testing their skills and endurance and fulfilling their desire to summit a Himalayan peak and marvel the world from its rooftop.
-The dream to reach in Summit will be fulfilled only in Nepal.
+The dream to reach in Summit will be achieved only in Nepal.

 Nepal climbing peaks are shiny like a splendid silver castle.
 The Himalayan peak range of Nepal has eight of the world’s tallest fourteen peaks over 8000m, including the highest mountain Mt.
 Everest (8,848m).
 Climbing peaks in Nepal take you through wild and virgin alpine regions, out of reach of regular trekkers, and which will be pure bliss for you.
 It is a huge opportunity to discover roughly Nepal’s Himalayas ‘ diverse combination, experience dramatic mountain sequence with most beautiful vistas.